viaacode/mh-mtd-updater/README.md

 This service:

-* selects records in a database,
+* selects records in a database or reads lines from a CSV
 * requests the item's metadata from MediaHaven,
 * corrects the metadata,
 * adds or updates metadata when these updates are provided.